 Chinese New Year

-New Year also starts with a bang in Shanghai, where exuberant and exceedingly loud fireworks displays rock the city all night.
+New Year also starts with a bang in Shanghai, where spectacular and loud fireworks displays resound across the city all night.
 Traditionally, the noise is necessary to frighten off evil spirits for the coming year.

-During the national holiday the Bund and clubs throughout the city are thronged with revelers, making for a city-wide party.
-All over China there are raucous celebrations over this period and the celebrations make it a truly thrilling time to visit any of the big cities.
+During the national holiday, the Bund and clubs throughout the city are packed with revellers, making for a city-wide party.
+All over China there are raucous celebrations over this period, making it a truly thrilling time to visit any of the big cities.